Unleash/unleash/packages/unleash-api/notes/api.md

 ```
 **Important:**

-_strategy_ and _paramters_ are depercated fields and will go away in the next version.
-They are kept for backward compability with older unleash-clients.
+_strategy_ and _paramters_ are deprecated fields and will go away in the next version, 2.
+They are kept for backward compatibility with older unleash-clients. _version_ property indicates
+the json-response version, making it easier for clients to parse the response.

 ## Fetch a feature